-AI receptionist, virtual front desk, answering service—the healthcare intake market is drowning in confusing terminology.
-For multi-location groups evaluating options, the differences matter: choose wrong and you’ll either overpay for calls AI could handle, or lose patients to an AI that can’t handle complexity.
+AI receptionist, virtual front desk, answering service: the healthcare intake market is drowning in confusing terminology.
+For multi-location groups evaluating options, the differences matter.
+Choose wrong and you’ll either overpay for calls AI could handle, or lose patients to an AI that can’t handle complexity.
 Here’s the decision framework that cuts through the noise.

 Table of Contents